highlights of operations

 - Chevron is a sponsor of the Richmond High School Robotics Program.
 Students in the program learn critical life and work-related skills by working side by side with professionals who mentor the students through the process of building a robot for the FIRST (For Inspiration and Recognition of Science and Technology) Robotics Competition.

 - JASON Learning is a national nonprofit program that inspires students to pursue careers in STEM fields through award-winning curricula developed with the National Geographic Society and the National Oceanic and Atmospheric Administration.
-Chevron funds the project in 11 Houston-area school districts, where more than 1,000 teachers have received training.
+Chevron funds the project in 10 Houston-area school districts, where more than 1,000 teachers have received professional development training.
 More than 135,000 students participate in the program.

 - In 2014, Chevron invested more than $4.7 million to support STEM programs and job-training initiatives as part of the Appalachia Partnership Initiative in the Marcellus Shale and Utica Shale operating areas of Pennsylvania, Ohio and West Virginia.
-Programs include the Carnegie Science Center’s Chevron STEM Center, Project Lead the Way, Fab Labs for K–12 students and ShaleNET.
+Programs include the Carnegie Science Center’s Chevron STEM Center, PLTW, Fab Labs for K–12 students and ShaleNET.
 We also support Service to Opportunity programs focused on preparing residents and veterans for energy and manufacturing jobs in the region.

 improving career and technical training